Kyon9x/vn-wealthfolio/docusaurus/docs/development/goals/goal-details-page.md

 1. **"How am I doing?"** (Progress, On Track/Off Track status)
 2. **"Will I reach my goal?"** (Growth Projection Chart)
 3. **"How am I funding this?"** (Allocations)
+### Details
+- When user create a goal with minimal info: (Name, Target Amount,Return Rate, Start Date, Due Date), the system will calculate the monthly investment based on the goal's duration, target amount, and return rate.
+- Initial the allocations will be set as 0 for all accounts.
+- When user open the Goal detail page, user can see the Overview card, Growth Projection Chart, and Allocations section.
+- Chart details:
+  - Projected and actual value should be calculate by date.
+  - Projected line:
+    - Show the projected value depend on period selected, and the compounding formula for date.
+    - In chart, projected line start on goal start date (initial value = daily investment) and end on goal due date(value ~ goal target amount).
+    - In weeks period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of weeks).
+    - In months period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of months).
+    - In years period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of years).
+    - In all period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of all).
+    - The last point's projected value on chart = the Projected future value in Overview card.
+  - Actual line:
+    - Show the actual value depend on period selected.
+    - In chart, the current week, month or year value should be equal Current Progress value in Overview card.
+    - In chart, actual line start on goal start date (initial value = initialContribution) and end on goal due date(value =real contributed value from allocations).
+    - In weeks period, the actual line will be show the actual value depend on period selected(end of weeks).
+    - In months period, the actual line will be show the actual value depend on period selected(end of months).
+    - In years period, the actual line will be show the actual value depend on period selected(end of years).
+    - In all period, the actual line will be show the actual value depend on period selected(end of all).
+    - The last point's actual value on chart = the Actual future value in Overview card.
+  - If start date or end date is middle day of week, month, year -> add 1 more point (with label 'Start:DD-MM-YYYY' or 'End:DD-MM-YYYY') on time axis.
+For the end point of the goal, replace the last point on chart with the end point (label and value).
+  - Chart progress status.
+We have status for goal is on track or off track. the logic is. if today's actual contributed value > projected value -> goal is on track. else goal is off track.
+The color of actual line will be green if goal is on track and red if goal is off track.
+  -
+- Overview card:
+  - Target Amount: Large display of the goal's target.
+  - Current Progress: Percentage completion and current currency value.
+  - Metrics Grid: Compact 2x2 grid showing:
+    - Monthly Investment (Calculate by goal duration, target amount, and return rate)
+    - Target Return Rate (User input)
+    - Time Remaining (Calculate by goal start date and due date and consider today to let user know how many time remaining to reach the goal)
+    - Projected Future Value (Calculate by goal duration, target amount, and return rate)

+ Example:
+  - This is example of goal: Mua nha, 1000000000, 8%, 5 year, 1/1/2025, 1/1/2030
+  - The monthly investment will be 16,917,491.49.
+  - The projected future value will be 1,000,000,000 for period 'Al time'(This value should be reuse the last value in chart at the same time period).
+When user change the time period, the projected future value will be updated based on the selected time period.
+  - Current Progress ( 13.7% - 137,335,735.3 ) Current progress is the percentage of the goal's target amount that has been invested.
+The contributed value is the total amount that has been invested.

 ## Page Structure